MLHale/nebraska-gencyber-modules/2021/intro_to_first_principles/README.md

 #### 5. Layering

 - What is a Layer?
-  - In the context of computer security, a `layer` is a separate level that must be conquered by an attacker to breach a system.
+  - In the context of cybersecurity, a `layer` is a separate level that must be conquered by an attacker to breach a system.
   - Layering slows down an attacker.
 The attacker needs to conquer each layer before moving on to the next.